-This guide is a collection of all the info and every detail that has been published about New World, either from official sources, press articles & interviews or through screenshots and Youtube videos.
-Many things in here are very outdated by now, but should give you an idea of what the game is supposed to be.
+This guide is a collection of all the info and every detail that has been published about the New World MMO, either from official sources, press articles & interviews or through screenshots and Youtube videos.
 We will update this guide whenever new information becomes available, all the way until open beta.

 The game was originally framed in the mid-1600s colonization period, but has since shifted towards a more fantasy-focused setting.
 As a Sandbox- or "Open World"-MMO, it aims to set itself apart from previous online games by offering players a vast world to explore and a lot of freedom when it comes to playstyles.

 As players explore the map, they'll fight not only wildlife but also a variety of undead and supernatural enemies.
 Their main foe however is a faction called the "Corrupted".
-They are cultists empowered by the ancient corruption on the island, that have erected fortifications and seek to erase all life on the island - or enslave it to the corruption.
+They are cultists empowered by the ancient corruption on the island, that have erected fortifications and seek to erase or enslave all life on the island.

 Combat is inspired by Dark Souls, meaning there is no tab-targetting like in most other MMO games.
 Instead, action combat lets you freely engage enemies with aimed attacks, with blocking, dodging and general positioning and timing being main elements of PvE and PvP engagements.
-Ranged weapons also have to be aimed manually and most likely the same will be true for magic attacks, which have not been revealed yet.
+Ranged weapons also have to be aimed manually and the same is true for magic attacks.
 There is player collision.